jackocnr/intl-tel-input/README.md

 ```

 **loadUtils**
-An alternative to the `utilsScript` option, this method lets you manually load the utils.js script on demand, to enable formatting/validation etc. See [Loading The Utilities Script](#loading-the-utilities-script) for more information.
+An alternative to the `loadUtilsOnInit` option, this method lets you manually load the utils.js script on demand, to enable formatting/validation etc. See [Loading The Utilities Script](#loading-the-utilities-script) for more information.
 This method should only be called once per page.
 A [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object is returned so you can use `loadUtils().then(callback)` to know when it's finished.
 ```js
 // Load from a URL:
 intlTelInput.loadUtils("/build/js/utils.js");